 Last February 24 and 25, 2021, the Malaysian Franchise Association hosted a webinar entitled Restaurants Menu Management Masterclass.
 The 2-day event was presented by Astreem’s Principal Consultant – Hsien Naidu.
 Astreem is a business consultancy company based in Singapore and amongst its many services include Franchise Development and F&B brand consultancy.
 The masterclass focused on Menu Engineering and its impact on the F&B business’s success.
-Participants were introduced to different levels of Menu Engineering, from designing menus from an aesthetic perspective and then introduced to the principles of using data to analyze the performance of their products using the Popularity and Profitability Matrix in order to optimize their menu’s design.
+Participants were introduced to different levels of Menu Engineering, from designing menus from an aesthetic perspective and then introduced to the principles of using data to analyze the performance of their products using the Popularity and Profitability Matrix to optimize their menu’s design.

 The Menu as a Strategic Tool

-Research shows that 56 percent of customers can be influenced by the menu board, and about 74 percent said that an easy-to-read menu board is their top priority.
+Research shows that 56% of customers can be influenced by the menu board, and about 74% said that an easy-to-read menu board is their top priority.
 People eat with their eyes first and based on experience, if the food doesn’t look good, it will not taste good.
 This is the importance of branding and optimizing your restaurant’s menu.
 This simple piece of paper is a critical part of a food business’ brand and experience whether it is a restaurant, kiosk, café, brick and mortar, or delivery service located in Singapore or anywhere in the world.
 In fact, the management needs to prioritize the development of the menu’s design not only for the aesthetics of the brand but also for economics and customer experience.

 A restaurant that has not solicited the services of an F&B branding consultancy run into these common problems with their menu: